ameyakhond29/Data-Visualization-Project/README.md

 | AQI         | ~0.964  | ~0.07  | ~0.18 |

+**Scenario-Based Forecasting**

+A future scenario was simulated by shifting the timestamp hour by +6 hours.
+The models predicted:

+    - pred_PM25

+    - pred_AQI

+    - pred_Temp

+    Predictions were aggregated by country to generate projected:

+    - Top 10 and Bottom 10 polluted countries

+    - Top 10 and Bottom 10 AQI rankings

+    - Temperature-based country rankings

+    - This enables forward-looking environmental risk analysis.

 # Global Weather & Air Quality Analysis & Predictive Modeling
 **Overview**